kjosib/kjosib.github.io/Contrib/Chaos.md

 * D: Needs improvement badly.
 * F: Fail.
 * K: I am not well-enough skilled in this topic to evaluate our performance.
-* N: I have no visibility into the team's approach to this.
+* N: I have no visibility into the team's performance on this topic.

 ----
-* Mission and Vision: What makes this project special and worthwhile?
+* Mission and Vision: Does everyone know what makes this project special and worthwhile?
 * Planning and Roadmap: Thinking up and evaluating possible future features or lines of development.
 * Release Cadence: Do meaningful increments of business value go live regularly, or do technical obstacles slow the pace?
 * Reliability: Does your product or service *just work,* or do you spend much time dealing with mistakes and breakdowns?
 * Feasibility analysis:
+  The economic sniff-test for each new concept, feature, or requirement.
-  The economic sniff-test: Accounting for the costs and high-risk hurdles that might stymie project completion, balancing these against viable mitigations, and roughly estimating the likely ROI on implementing a concept.
+  Accounting for the costs and high-risk hurdles that might stymie project completion, balancing these against viable mitigations, and roughly estimating the likely ROI on implementing.
 * Procurement: Obtaining physical and logical resources on which to develop, test, or deploy the solution, service, or product.
 * Deployment: Connecting, configuring, and installing the software on computing machines so that stuff physically works.
 * Configuration Management: Keeping track of what versions of which artifacts are meant to be part of which release.
 Also, version control.